 12) Serbian War memorial on Vido Island

-Mausoleum in honor of the 150,000 Serbian soldiers who came with their government to Corfu in 1915 after the collapse of the front, here are the graves of those who died.
+Mausoleum in honor of the 150,000 Serbian soldiers who came with their government to Corfu in 1915 after the collapse of the front, where the graves of those who died are.

 Museums in the villages of Corfu